owlbarn/tutorial/book/signal/README.md

 ### Image Processing

-(from scipy book; NR chap 12.6; or the data-driven book; or from the elegant scipy book)
+(NR chap 12.6; or Chap 2.6 in the data-driven book (including implementation of 2DFFT); or from the elegant scipy book)

 ## Filtering